 Finding personal health insurance for you or your family can feel like a daunting task.
-Altura Benefits is partnered with four of the biggest Utah insurance carriers, making signing up on your own a breeze.
+Altura Benefits is partnered with five of the largest Utah health insurance carriers, making signing up on your own a breeze.
 Follow one of the affiliate links below to generate a quote today!
 If you need help navigating, the Altura Benefits team is just a phone call away.

 Are you eligible for a tax credit?

-If you would like to compare companies and find out if you qualify for a tax credit or subsidy check out the link below.
+If you would like to compare Utah health insurance companies and find out if you qualify for a tax credit or subsidy check out the link below.
 If you are eligible, you could save a significant amount of money on your monthly premium!

-As our most popular statewide carrier, SelectHealth features the most affordable premiums and in-network coverage at all the Intermountain Healthcare facilities.
-Members can choose from 15 different plans, and coverage levels often exceed the benchmark standard.
+As our most popular statewide carrier in Utah, SelectHealth features the most affordable premiums and in-network coverage with the Intermountain Healthcare facilities.
+Members can choose from 13 different health plans, and coverage levels often exceed the benchmark standard.

-Regence BCBS offers 4 plans for individual and families who live in Northern and Central Utah.
-Although a tax credit from the healthcare marketplace cannot be applied towards these plans, which keeps premiums higher, Regence remains a favorite among consumers.
+Regence BCBS offers plans for individuals and families who live in Northern and Central Utah.
+As of 2021, Regence is accepting tax credits from Healthcare.gov.
+Though their plans are more expensive than most competitors, Regence remains a favorite among consumers.

-Molina Healthcare has re-entered the individual health insurance marketplace after pulling out in 2017.
-They offer competitively priced silver plans in parts of Utah and contract with Steward and Mountain Star Hospitals.
+Molina Healthcare re-entered the individual Utah health insurance marketplace in 2019 after pulling out in 2017.
+They offer competitively priced silver plans and contract with Steward and Mountain Star Hospitals.
 Molina applications must be completed on the healthcare.gov website.

 Cigna is a well-established insurance company that is known for their group/business health insurance plans.
-They have just entered the Utah individual health insurance market for 2020.
+They entered the Utah individual health insurance market in 2020.
 Their plans are available in Salt Lake, Utah, Davis, and Weber counties.